Saturday, March 14, 2026

 CORSAIR VENGEANCE 32GB DUAL CHANNEL CL36 DDR5 U-DIMM RAM

-And as you go up a price to 64GB or even 96GB,
+And as you go up a tier to 64GB or even 96GB and a tighter CL Rating,

 The prices are even higher, often going for about more than $1000.